example42/puppetguide-slides/PuppetMatters/Architecture/Puppet_configuration.md

 # Puppet configuration: puppet.conf

 It's Puppet main configuration file.

-On opensource Puppet is generally in:
+On Open Source Puppet <= 3 is generally in:

     /etc/puppet/puppet.conf

+On Puppet 4 is in:

+    /etc/puppet/puppetlabs/puppet.conf

 On Puppet Enterprise: